OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-28.md

 ## 2 Chronicles 28:26

-Now the remainder of his acts and all his deeds, from the first to the last,
+Regarding the remainder of his acts and all his deeds, from the first to the last,
 behold, they are recorded in the Book of the Kings of Judah and Israel.

 ---